Electrical characteristics of dynamic loudspeakers: Explanation

+Mathematical models, and their equivalent electrical circuits, can provide a quantitative description of the effects described below.

 Resonance

 The moving system of the loudspeaker—consisting of the cone, cone suspension, spider, and voice coil—can be modeled as an effective mass (spring–mass system), a mass suspended by a spring.
 This system has a characteristic mass and stiffness, and a resonant frequency at which the system will vibrate freely.

-This frequency is known as the "free-space resonance" of the loudspeaker and is designated by Fs.
+This frequency is known as the free-space resonance of the loudspeaker and is designated by Fs.
 At this frequency, the voice coil is vibrating in the speaker's magnetic field with maximum peak-to-peak amplitude and velocity.
 The back EMF generated by this movement is also at its maximum.
 The electrical impedance of the speaker varies with the back EMF and thus with the applied frequency.
 The impedance is at its maximum at Fs, shown as Zmax in the graph.

 For frequencies just below resonance, the impedance rises rapidly as the frequency increases towards Fs and is inductive in nature.
 At resonance, the impedance is purely resistive.
 As the frequency increases above Fs, the impedance drops—it behaves capacitively.
 The impedance reaches a minimum value, Zmin, at some frequency where the behaviour is fairly resistive over some range.
-A speaker's rated or nominal impedance (Znom) is derived from this Zmin value, explained ahead.
+A speaker's rated, or nominal, impedance (Znom) is derived from this Zmin value, explained ahead.

 Beyond the Zmin point the impedance is again largely inductive and continues to rise gradually with frequency.
 The frequency Fs and the frequencies above and below it where the impedance is 1/√2Zmax are important in determining the loudspeaker's T/S parameters.
 These can be used, for example, to design a suitable enclosure for the driver, especially for low frequency drivers.
 In fact Fs is itself one of the Thiele/Small parameters.